20 Feb Soil Management for Lawns

 pH is a way to explain the amount of hydrogen ions in a solution.
 In other words, the more hydrogen ions in a solution, the more acidic the soil.
 Think of pH as the mouth to your grass by which it consumes plant nutrients.
 The pH scale ranges from 0, highly acidic, to 14, highly alkaline.
 The mouth of your grass is “wide open” when it has a pH of 6.0 – 7.0, which is neutral and ideal for growing healthy grass.
 This means that your soil is in the ideal range to receive nutrients.

-Grass grown in soils that are too acidic or too alkaline cannot consume any plant nutrients, whether they occur naturally in the soil or are applied in the form of fertilizer.
+Grass grown in soils that are too acidic or too alkaline cannot adequately access plant nutrients, whether they occur naturally in the soil or are applied in the form of fertilizer.
 If you are applying fertilizer to your lawn without knowing the pH to your soil, you could very well be wasting your money.
 Don’t do it.
 Instead, invest more time and money in determining the pH balance of your soil first. pH soil testing kits are inexpensive and reliable.
 Here are some recommended products below:

-To improve soils that are alkaline (above 8) you will need to add granular elemental sulfur to move the pH to neutral.
+To improve soils that are alkaline (above eight) you will need to add granular elemental sulfur to move the pH to neutral.
 To reduce soil pH by one point, say from 8.0 to 7.0, spread elemental sulfur with your garden spreader at the rate of 20 pounds per 1,000 square feet, unless your sulfur product recommends a different spreading rate.